- Unit 1: Analysis of violent conflict

-- Session 4 – Power-sharing and conflict resolution (S. Vandeginste)
+- Session 6 – Power-sharing and conflict resolution

-- Session 5 – Power-sharing and inclusive governance (S. Vandeginste)
+- Session 7 – Power-sharing and inclusive governance

-- Session 6 – Power-sharing: case-study on Burundi (S. Vandeginste)
+- Session 8 – Power-sharing: case-study on Burundi

-- Session 8 – Democratization: unconstitutional changes of government, popular uprisings and presidential term limits.
-(S. Vandeginste)
+- Session 10 – Democratization: unconstitutional changes of government, popular uprisings and presidential term limits.

 Unit 3: Peace and post-conflict reconstruction: micro-dynamics and local dimensions